 “I don’t really go around the town,” she says.
 “It’s very crowded, roads are narrow and it’s not very comfortable.
 Unless, of course, if I go to a mall, then I can park the car and get into the mall and go around.
 Beyond that, it is not very easy.”
 Gupta also noted malls as one of the few accessible hangouts where he lives.
 In addition to frustrating wheelchair users’ social aspirations, the lack of access complicates the already difficult issue of finding work.

 “In India there are so many problems for wheelchair users to get a job,” he says.
 “Offices are not accessible and people think we can’t do anything for them.
-We have so many unemployed people here without wheelchairs and they are giving jobs to them [first].”
-Gupta works from home as a software engineer, but says for many the only option is working in a call center — if they are lucky.
+We have so many unemployed people here without wheelchairs and they are giving jobs to them

 Both Gupta and Menon agree that a big part of the problem is a general lack of understanding and expertise about the potential for rehab and independence.
 “If you go to other places in India, they are not very much aware of what’s involved in spinal cord injury,” says Gupta.
 “The condition of people with SCI is very, very bad.”
 Menon has traveled to the States for an expert opinion on her scoliosis.
 Gupta endured numerous UTIs and multiple pressure sores before moving to Delhi and finding new resources (see sidebar).
 Menon sums up the general attitude adopted by many professionals as “you are already in a wheelchair, just don’t get worse.”